WallarooLabs/wally/book/python/running-a-wallaroo-python-application.md

 To learn how to write your own Wallaroo Python application, continue to [Writing Your Own Application](writing-your-own-application.md)

-To read about the Machida command line arguments, refer to [Appendix: Wallaroo Command-Line Options](/book/appendix/wallaroo-command-line-options.md).
+To find out more detail on the command line arguments and other aspects of running Wallaroo application, see the [Running Wallaroo](/book/running-wallaroo/running-wallaroo.md) section.